 Ultimately, the Court found that the father’s unreasonableness rose to the level of bad faith.
 The judge exercised her discretion to award full costs to the mother, achieving a result she deemed reasonable in the circumstances.
 She stated: “the costs order in this case in part reflects the goal of discouraging and sanctioning inappropriate behaviour.”3 Litigants should be aware that unreasonable actions can have expensive consequences in court proceedings.

 Lawyers at BOYNECLARKE LLP are committed to practicing and litigating with honour.
-If you are looking for legal advice, please call 902-469-9500 to schedule your free 30-minute consultation with a member of our Family Law team.
+If you are looking for legal advice, please call 902-469-9500 to schedule your consultation with a member of our Family Law team.

 1 Nova Scotia, Civil Procedure Rules, r 77.02(1).